-In order to perpetuate a safe social climate free of bullying and/or teen dating violence, the agency will:
+In order to perpetuate a safe social climate free of bullying, the agency will:

-- Implement a program positive behavioral interventions and supports; - Implement procedures to confront bullying and/or teen dating violence in any form; - Listen to all parties involved in incidents; - Investigate as fully as possible all written and anonymous reports; - Treat all verified acts of bullying that are similar in nature and severity in a consistent fashion; - Inform parents of both the perpetrators and the victims of bullying and/or teen dating violence incidents and invite them to at least one meeting; - Promote via grade appropriate bullying, teen dating violence, and youth suicide prevention curricula the use of a range of teaching and learning styles and strategies that promote a safe school climate; - Promote open management styles that facilitate communication and consultation throughout each school setting; - Maintain an accurate log of verified bullying acts (see appendix); - Provide annual training in bullying, teen dating violence, safe school climates as well as prevention of and response to youth suicide; - Require Beginning Teachers involved in the C.E.S.
-TEAM Program to include training regarding the prevention and identification of, and response to, school bullying, teen dating violence, as well as youth suicide in their Classroom Management and Climate module; - Promote the use of interventions that are least intrusive and most effective. - Hold regular discussions about bullying with administration, staff, students, and parents; - Develop an anonymous method of student reporting of incidents: - Support victims of bullying and/or teen dating violence by means of individual and peer counseling; - Initiate efforts to change the behavior of those students who have engaged in bullying and/or teen dating violence behavior through class discussions, counseling, reinforcement and sanctions, where appropriate; - Utilize resources from the CSDE that have been created as part of their state-wide Safe School Climate Resource Network: - Annually submit a letter to all parents about bullying and reporting procedures (see appendix); - Designate a week in October where each school-based program unit will conduct safe school climate awareness activities.
+- Implement a program positive behavioral interventions and supports; - Implement procedures to confront bullying in any form; - Listen to all parties involved in incidents; - Investigate as fully as possible all written and anonymous reports; - Treat all verified acts of bullying that are similar in nature and severity in a consistent fashion; - Inform parents of both the perpetrators and the victims of bullying incidents and invite them to at least one meeting; - Promote via grade appropriate bullying prevention curricula the use of a range of teaching and learning styles and strategies that challenge bullying behavior and promote a safe school climate; - Promote open management styles that facilitate communication and consultation throughout each school setting; - Maintain an accurate log of verified bullying acts (see appendix); - Provide annual training in bullying and safe school climates as well as prevention of and response to youth suicide; - Require Beginning Teachers involved in the C.E.S.
+TEAM Program to include training regarding the prevention and identification of, and response to, school bullying as well as youth suicide in their Classroom Management and Climate module; - Promote the use of interventions that are least intrusive and most effective. - Hold regular discussions about bullying with administration, staff, students, and parents; - Develop an anonymous method of student reporting of incidents; - Support victims of bullying by means of individual and peer counseling; - Initiate efforts to change the behavior of those students who have engaged in bullying behavior through class discussions, counseling, reinforcement and sanctions, where appropriate; - Utilize resources from the CSDE that have been created as part of their state-wide Safe School Climate Resource Network; - Annually submit a letter to all parents about bullying and reporting procedures (see appendix); - Designate a week in October where each school-based program unit will conduct safe school climate awareness activities.